friction2d/friction-api/README.md

-# friction-api
-Friction API Library
+# Friction API

+API and IPC for Friction.

+License: `BSD-3-Clause`